eshanshah7/batman/README.md

 A collection of Batman Logos since the 40s.

-Created with Angular and GSAP.
+Created with Vanilla JS and GSAP.